 About News: this provides information about things going on in the author’s life, things he is involved with and things he would like to plug.
 It was intended to prefix items of interest on a regular basis as matters arise, although it has been a bit hit and miss thus far!
-Note: for that reason and in order to focus efforts, it had been decided that this will not be updated although as of 13/10/16 it will be update to provide info about night shelters.

 While he won’t commit to having protracted dialogues, he welcomes respectful and meaningful exchanges, including feedback and questions, even from and with those who disagree with him.
 The author is of the view that the overriding consideration ought not be pride, prejudice or eloquence but rather truth, righteousness and justice, along with meekness, humility and grace.

 Note: for those not familiar with hyperlinks, this technique is used in many websites – you place your mouse cursor over highlighted or underlined text, left mouse click and, providing ti corresponds to a valid Internet address, up pops a page of information etc. relating to that text.
 Hyperlinks have been used extensively in this website and what a boon this is when providing more information!
 (Suggestion: move your cursor over the word “hyperlinks” and click your left mouse button to find out more on this subject.
 Afterward, click on the left arrow at the top of the screen to return to where you were).